Knifepoint Horror

 Knifepoint Horror is a supernatural suspense podcast created, written, and produced by Soren Narnia.
 Its sporadically-uploaded episodes, which average nearly an hour in length, feature first-person narrations (often by Narnia himself) and are notable for their highly minimalist production, especially in their use of sound effects and music.
-Adapted into various formats, the podcast has received critical acclaim since its release and has been widely ranked among the best horror podcasts of all time.

 About

-The podcast premiered on November 23rd, 2010, with the story "town".
+The podcast premiered on November 23, 2010, with the story "town".
 In a departure from the format it later adopted, the story was narrated by voice actor Dennis Smith instead of Narnia.

 The featured stories are listed under Creative Commons Attribution-NonCommercial-ShareAlike CC BY-NC-SA.

 The show took an extended hiatus starting in February 2012, causing some of Narnia's fellow podcasters to theorize it had been canceled due to a lack of updates.
 However, it returned in June 2013 and has retained a consistent upload schedule since.

 The podcast's cover art is a detail of a demon from the third section of Hieronymus Bosch's medieval triptych The Garden of Earthly Delights.
 In the description of the episode "A Quick Trilogy of Terror", Narnia featured a short, humorous story written by 11-year-old fan Ethien Duckett explaining the fictional origins of the creature, dubbing it the "Ratbat".